renatomarquesteles/nlw-agents-web/README.md

 The application backend is available at: [nlw-agents-server](https://github.com/renatomarquesteles/nlw-agents-server)

 Make sure the backend server is running on `http://localhost:3333` for the frontend to work properly.

+## 🎯 Application Routes

+- `/` - Home page for creating a new room
+- `/room/:roomId` - Specific room with questions
+- `/room/:roomId/audio` - Room audio recording
+- `*` - 404 page for not found routes